Red meat: Cooking methods

 Meats cooked at high temperatures, especially above 300 F (as in grilling or pan frying), or that are cooked for a long time tend to form more HCAs.
 Cooking methods that expose meat to smoke contribute to PAH formation.
 Using a microwave oven to cook meat prior to exposure to high temperatures can substantially reduce HCA formation by reducing the time that meat must be in contact with high heat to finish cooking.

 Meat that is cooked longer and at higher temperatures is associated with a 4.62 times greater risk of breast cancer compared with rare or medium-done meat.

 Cardiovascular disease

 Red meat consumption is associated with an increased risk of coronary heart disease, high blood pressure and stroke.
 Factors associated with increased stroke risk from consuming red meat include saturated fats that increase levels of blood cholesterol, LDL cholesterol, triglycerides, and heme iron, which may precipitate atherogenesis in cerebral arteries, leading to stroke.
+While it was thought that saturated fat was to blame, more recent research indicates that atherosclerosis is largely mediated by trimethylamine N-oxide (TMAO).
+This is produced by gut bacteria from compounds such as choline and carnitine in the meat.
+TMAO is also associated with colorectal cancer.

 In 2020, the National Heart Foundation of New Zealand Expert Nutrition Policy (ENP) issued a position statement that concluded that high consumption of red meat increases risk of heart disease and stroke by 16%.